-Candidates are required to attend a one-year postgraduate course of study consisting of seminars and to present a minor thesis on a subject approved by the Head of Department, and under an assigned supervisor, which must be based on original research.
+Candidates are required to attend a one-year postgraduate course of study consisting of seminars, lectures and practicals.
+They will present a minor thesis on a subject within the specialist area chosen, on a subject approved by the Head of Department, and under an assigned supervisor, which must be based on original research.